dieter-wilhelm/apdl-mode/info/apdl-config.md

     (setq apdl-username "myUserID") 		; new in 20.4.0

-<a id="org381fa1c"></a>
+<a id="orge3684af"></a>

 # Outlining

-Activating outline minor mode for selectively hiding and unhiding code sections:
+Activating outline minor mode for selectively hiding and revealing code sections:

     ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;